canonical/checkbox/checkbox-ng/docs/author/index.rst

   * how can I find about all the existing jobs?
   * how can I find about all the existing resource jobs?

-* I'm a developer working on test system different from but not unlike plainbox (this is in the same chapter but should heavily link to derivative systems and application development chapter)

-  * Why would I depend on plainbox rather than do everything I need myself?
-  * Do I need to create a derivative or can I just create jobs for what plainbox supports?
-  * What are the stability guarantees if I choose to build with planbox?
-  * How can I use plainbox as a base for my automated or manual testing system?
-  * How does an example third party test system built on top of plainbox look like?

 Key topics
 ----------